django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``False``

-This adds a new "redirect" field to the "advanced settings" tab of the page
+This adds a new "redirect" field to the "advanced settings" tab of the page.

-You can set a url here, which a visitor will be redirected to when the page is accessed.
+You can set a url here to which visitors will be redirected when the page is accessed.

 Note: Don't use this too much. :mod:`django.contrib.redirects` is much more